2 Causality

 With these defined, we can define potential outcomes.
 The potential outcomes give the value of the outcome if the patient were to receive a particular treatment: \[\begin{align*} C_i(1) &= \text{potential outcome of $i$ under treatment ($Z_i = 1$)} \\ C_i(0) &= \text{potential outcome of $i$ under control ($Z_i = 0$)} \\ (C_i(0), C_i(1)) &= \text{causal effect} \\ Y_i &= C_i(Z_i) = \text{observed outcome.} \end{align*}\]

 We call \(C_i(0)\) and \(C_i(1)\) the potential outcomes because they are exactly that: potential.
 They are hypothetical variables representing what would happen if a particular person received a particular treatment, holding everything else (including \(X_i\) and \(U_i\)) fixed.
-In a particular study, a person may only receive one treatment and not both, and so we only observe \(Y_i = C_i(Z_i)\).2 We may observe what happens if person \(i\) receives the treatment, but not what happens if they receive the control, and so we never observe both \(C_i(0)\) and \(C_i(1)\) for one person \(i\).
-We don’t have the convenience of simply loading up a data frame with the potential outcomes and running an analysis.
+In a particular study, a person may only receive one treatment and not both, and so we only observe \(Y_i = C_i(Z_i)\)—we cannot know both \(C_i(0)\) and \(C_i(1)\).2 We don’t have the convenience of simply loading up a data frame with the potential outcomes and running an analysis.

 Example 2.1 (Fixitol and Solvix) Suppose we’re conducting a study of a new drug Fixitol for treating malaise, compared to the old standard medication Solvix.
 To know if Fixitol is better than Solvix, we will examine every patient with the Malaise Measurement Meter after they are treated, and it will produce a malaise score indicating the severity of their malaise.
 Fixitol is better if it reduces malaise scores.
 We’ll call Fixitol the treatment and Solvix the control.